jamulussoftware/jamuluswebsite/_posts/2022-01-26-Routing-JACK-Windows.md

 ![QjackCtl audio setup](https://user-images.githubusercontent.com/20726856/151229690-55f02313-7dde-4950-9f66-b78e5704ed82.png)

 Ensure the Sample Rate is set to 48000, the driver is portaudio, Frames/Period is set to something low like 64 or 128.
 You can now close this window with "OK".
-Next, click on the Start button in Qjackctl and open Jamulus and go into settings.
+Next, click on the Start button in QjackCtl.
+If you use ASIO4ALL and get a starting error due to the timeout, you might need to go to the "Advanced" tab and set the "Start Delay" to something high like 10 seconds.
+After QjackCtl has started JACK, open Jamulus and go into its settings.
 There select "JackRouter" as device:

 ![Jamulus device settings](https://user-images.githubusercontent.com/20726856/151231033-615dcc9a-5f30-4d0a-b64a-c538d46a387a.png).